nmaich/midilab/archive/readme.old.md

   + Adding more examples for rules.
   + more to come, maybe...
   + removed that notemsg var - did not need it, not sure why i used it... nevermind

+  ## Archive

+This is old information kept for the sake of, i actually dont know why. 🙂 There you go...

+*Rules*

+There are a few ways to handle transformations.
+Set up a filter to detect correct type and data1 val - then run commands or set up filter after type filter (NoteOn, NoteOff, CC or PC).
+Keep rules together under the proper section, notes, cc, program change etc. Keep them after the statusbyte has been determined.
+Examples for each type of rule are present.

+*This information is deprecated but kept as a reference to older versions.*

+Generic MIDI App - renamed from Generic MIDI Program Basic structural framework for a MIDI program in ahk.
+The description of what this is for is contained in the first post on the topic MIDI Input/Output Combined at the ahk forum.
+Please read it, if you want to know more.
+I have added a few more examples for different MIDI data types as well as more, meaningful (I hope), documentation to the script.
+You are strongly encouraged to visit http://www.MIDI.org/techspecs/MIDImessages.php (decimal values), to learn more about MIDI data.
+It will help you create your own MIDI rules.

+I have combined much of the work of others here.
+You will need to create your own MIDI rules; By creating or modifying if statements in the section of the rules.ahk file.
+By creating hotkeys that generate MIDI messages in the hotkeyTOMIDI.ahk file.
+I don't claim to be an expert on this, just a guy who pulled disparate things together.
+I really need help from someone to add sysex functionality.
+Notes - All MIDI in/out lib stuff is included in MIDI_In_Out_Lib.ahk, besides winmm.dll (part of windows).